zachanman22/rl-lateral-control/README.md

 To run Imitation Learning:

-1. Navigate to the imitation-learning folder and follow the instructions in AIRLLKA.mlx and ImitateMPCControllerForLateralControl.mlx.
+1. Navigate to the imitation-learning folder and follow the instructions in ImitateMPCControllerForLateralControl.mlx.

 To simulate the steering dynamics: